Faraja17/tic-tac-toe-in-js/README.md

 ## Overview

-I was successful at modifying and extending the beginnings of a tic tac toe game I had learned in Chapter 5 of *Automate the Boring Stuff* by Al Sweigart.
+I was successful at modifying and extending the beginnings of a tic tac toe game I had learned in Chapter 5 of *Automate the Boring Stuff with Python* by Al Sweigart.
 You can [read details about that project here.](https://github.com/Faraja17/tic-tac-toe-in-python)

 So, for this project, I am challenging myself to translate the game into JavaScript.